Education and Tangible Resources:

 by LK, LPC

-This guide provides examples of how neurodivergent traits (ADHD, autism, dyslexia, sensory processing differences, etc.) may show up in daily life.
 Many traits overlap, and experiences vary.
-This is not an all inclusive list, and you will see many things that humans “commonly do.”
+This is not an all inclusive list, you don’t have to have every single thing here to be neurodivergent, and you will see many things that humans “commonly do.”
 The question for neurodivergence is about frequency, intensity, duration, and patterns.
 Use this list to reflect on patterns you may not have consciously noticed before with openness and self curiosity.

 **No humans are the same, every experience is different – neurodivergent or not – but these categories and ideas can help you assess possible spaces you can get curious about to see possible impacts you didn’t even know to look for.
 Maybe your whole life you thought “everyone is trying this hard,” so you didn’t think any more about it... or you were worried people would notice how “weird” you were so you didn’t want to bring it up.
 Either way.
 Openness, honesty, and awareness can set you free if you let it.